 - Advil: I tend to buy the individual packs (linked here) and so I can divide them up and put them in all my different bags (carry on, toiletry bag, beach bag, car glove compartment, first aid kit etc).

 - Oragel: I get canker sores, and there is nothing more annoying than a canker sore on vacation.
-The q-tip applicators are easy to use and convenient.
+Believe me, The q-tip applicators are easy to use and convenient.

 - Nasacort: for allergies (and helps my husband’s snoring!)